Rock Lobster: In popular culture

 The song appears in the Family Guy episodes "The Cleveland–Loretta Quagmire" (in which Peter plays it on guitar), and "Screams of Silence: The Story of Brenda Q" (as "Iraq Lobster").
+In the 2007 movie Knocked Up, the song plays as the two main characters lead into their one-night stand.
 It also appears in the 2008 movie The Pirates Who Don't Do Anything: A VeggieTales Movie (as "Rock Monster").

 Early Commodore Amiga 500 units had "B52/ROCK LOBSTER" etched on the main circuit board.
 The song is playable in the video games Donkey Konga, Rock Band 3, and Just Dance 4.

-Panic! at the Disco sampled the song's guitar riff for their song "Don't Threaten Me with a Good Time" from their fifth studio album Death of a Bachelor (2016).
+The song's guitar riff was sampled by Panic! at the Disco for their song "Don't Threaten Me with a Good Time" from their fifth studio album Death of a Bachelor (2016).

-In 1988, Paul Sadoff named his Bicycle Frame business Rock Lobster Cycles after the song.

-Rock Lobster was featured as part of Optus's "It starts with yes" campaign in the early 2020s.

-In 1998, Magic: the Gatherings self parody set Unglued, an artifact creature named Rock Lobster can be played.
-Due to the card's mechanics referencing Rock Paper Scissors it prevents a card named Scissors Lizard from attacking of blocking.
-Another card in the set, Paper Tiger prevents Rock Lobster from doing the same.
-The cards would be reprinted in 2020 with Unsanctioned.
+On May 15, 2024, it was announced that the city of Athens, Georgia, where the B-52's were formed, would name their Federal Prospects Hockey League team the Rock Lobsters, honoring the song and the band.
+The decision came after an online poll that began in April 2024 closed with two options for a team name: The Rock Lobsters or the Classic City Panic.
+The former was the winner of a runoff poll, where it won over the latter by 565 votes.
+A large internet following also helped promote voting for the Rock Lobster option.
+A design contest was also held for the team's mascot.